The Tarot Inspires You !

 Trumps: Each trump card has the usual single image, but being square, it can be read in any one of 4 (not just 2) orientations.
 An upright card’s figure is expressing optimally as intended.
 A figure on its back is not fully expressing (hesitating, held back, or weakened), or is referencing the figure/issue in a card above.
 A figure fallen forward on its face is over expressing (probably to a negative degree).
 A reversed card signals opposite characteristics, absence, or misuse of abilities or authority.

-This book: TheTarot: A Strange and Wondrous Thing is a deeper look at the Tarot.
-(7 full pages) can be accessed and read from the BOOKS page in the menu below.
+The large book, “Strange and Wondrous” is a deep look at the Tarot.
+(7 full pages) can be read from the BOOKS page in the menu below.